 Aside from the 3D printer, you’ll need a host of other items, including files, sanding paper, a soldering iron, power source, servo motors, pliers and screwdrivers.
 Once you have all the necessary materials, simply download the 3D-printing files from Instructables and start creating your own 2-foot-tall GLaDOS lamp.
 Make sure to download the file for both the moving and stationary arms, with all the parts requiring approximately 4.4 lb – 6.6 lb of filament.
 More information here.

-- Advanced Extruder Technology: Upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable.
+- Advanced Extruder Technology: Ender 3 upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable

 To make this lamp you will need a printer that is comfortable printing with a lot of support material.
 The design isn’t supportless and is quite hard to print.
 I used a UP!
 3D printer, that is more than capable enough printing with support material.
 Also you will need some skills electronics and be comfortable using power from the mains.
 Also you will need a LOT of time.
 Printing alone will set you back at least 40 hours,” said its creator.